Breakdown of Will

 Ainslie argues pursuing distant goals requires great effort.
 Other motivations interupt.
 No automatic adjustment solves matters.
 Individuals pursuing alternatives while having fewer and weaker hyperbolic tendencies achieve goals.
 Those having easily exploited temporary motivations face peril.
 Those able to determine the temporary motivations of others, from astrologers to advertisers, stand to gain.

 Ainslie sees the individual as a group of agents—Jekyll, Hyde and friends, a succession of estimators.
 “Ulysses planning for the Sirens must treat Ulysses hearing them as a separate person.”
 The self wanting to stay up late conflicts with the self waking up in the morning.
 Binges result from spikes in motivation by interests.
 Ainslie compares this situation to an epileptic having the connections between the cerebral hemispheres cut.
 The two hemispheres sometimes fight to the point of one hand restraining the other.
 We must act strategically to prevent internal marketplaces from becoming wild scrambles. “[T]he success of her currently dominant interests in bargaining with interests that will be dominant in the future may be what determines the kind of unity her self will have.”
-Different selves, however, stretches matters.
+But different selves stretches matters.
 Different selves do not have a similar consciousness.

 How can creatures poor at pursuing future interests evolve and become the best adapted?
 The answer: They are not the best adapted.
 Evolution applies to genes, not individuals.
 Our genes do not care about us.
 Hyperbolic discounting is less troublesome in hunter-gatherer societies because working now for 20 years in the future is rarely an option.
 The activities hunter gatherers pursue to asssist their selves are less mindnumbing and stultifying than many modern tasks.